authzkit/authzkit/docs/examples/prisma.md

 const posts = await prisma.post.findMany({
   // Apply filtering based on decision attributes if needed
-  where: decision.attrs || {},
+  where: decision.attrs || {}
-  // Apply field masking if readMask is provided
-  select: decision.readMask ? buildSelectFromMask(decision.readMask) : undefined,
 })

-// Note: You need to implement buildSelectFromMask helper yourself
+// Apply field masking in your response layer using decision.readMask (no ORM helper is provided)
 ```

 Validate schema & paths: